mwvgroup/pwv_kpno/README.md

         Return a list of years for which SuomiNet data has been downloaded

         Return a list of years for which SuomiNet data has been downloaded to the local machine.
-Note that this function includes years for which any amount of data has been downloaded.
+Note that this list includes years for which any amount of data has been downloaded.
 It does not indicate if additional data has been released by SuomiNet for a given year that is not locally available.